Olivia Culpo Rocks Dangerously Short Miniskirt, Jokes About Taping It To Her Legs: ‘It Is NOT Wind-Proof’

 Olivia accompanied the snap with a humorous caption, in which she told fans that she had been wearing the cute summer ensemble “for a week straight.”
 Although the look may not have been a new one for the ravishing supermodel, the Rhode Island beauty cut a stylish figure in the skin-baring outfit, leaving fans drooling over her hotness.

 Olivia looked absolutely radiant in the sun-kissed snap.
 Photographed on the beach, with the deep-blue ocean frothing in the background, the dark-haired beauty gave a beaming smile to the camera as she basked in the sun’s golden rays.
 A pair of white sneakers rested right next to her on the sand, suggesting that the model was barefoot.
-A playful sea breeze gently tousled her luscious mane and even appeared to be pulling at the belt of her wrap-around skirt, lifting it up into the air.
+A playful sea breeze gently tousled her luscious mane and even appeared to be pulling at the belt of her wraparound skirt, lifting it up into the air.

 In the caption of the photo, Olivia made a few joking comments about the gusty weather, revealing the trick she used to fend off the wind and keep her dangerously short skirt in place.
-As per her own admission, the model resorted to taping her skirt to her body in order to avoid a wardrobe malfunction while filming outdoors.
+Per her own admission, the model resorted to taping her skirt to her body in order to avoid a wardrobe malfunction while filming outdoors.

 “It is NOT wind-proof,” Maxim‘s sexiest woman remarked of her scandalous miniskirt.